nnamon/PracticalRet2Libc/docs/lessonplans/1_practicalrop/lessonplan.md

 Return Oriented Programming is an exploitation technique to re-use executable code portions in the binary or in other shared libraries.
 These re-usable code portions are called 'gadgets'.
-In this presentation, we will not go too in-depth to the general ROP concepts and instead focus on a subset called Return to Libc.
+In this presentation, we will not go too in-depth to the general ROP concepts and instead focus on a subset called Return to PLT.

 ### Code Re-Use Example